polyscone/tofu/README.md

 }
 ```

-Any number of hostnames can be associated with a tenant.
+Any number of hosts can be associated with a tenant.

 It's important to remember that each hostname associated with a tenant will use the same repositories and other shared data structures internally.
-What this means is that JSON API calls from PWA hostnames will work with the same data as the main web application that site hostnames have access to.
-This has the nice side effect that when you write APIs that resolve to the same tenant as other hostnames, you don't need to deal with CORS settings, since you can just call the API endpoints on the application's own hostname and know that it's working with the same data internally.
+What this means is that JSON API calls from PWA hosts will work with the same data as the main web application that site hosts have access to.
+This has the nice side effect that when you write APIs that resolve to the same tenant as other hosts, you don't need to deal with CORS settings, since you can just call the API endpoints on the application's own hostname and know that it's working with the same data internally.

 Currently, the `tenants.json` file is only read once at application startup, so any changes require a restart of the whole application.